 David Diao (born in 1943 in Chengdu, China) lives and works in New York.
-He studied at Kenyon College in Ohio and taught at The Cooper Union in New York.
-Since his first solo exhibition at Paula Cooper gallery in 1969, his acclaimed paintings studying Modernism have been widely exhibited.
+He studied at Kenyon College in Ohio and was on faculty at the Whitney Museum Independent Study Program from 1970 to 2000.
+He also taught at The Cooper Union in New York.
+Since his first solo exhibition at Paula Cooper Gallery in 1969, Diao's acclaimed paintings that study Modernism have been widely exhibited.

 Diao was the subject of a mid-career retrospective at Ullens Center for Contemporary Art, Beijing in 2015.
-Recent solo exhibitions include ‘New Work’ at Office Baroque, Antwerp in 2020; ‘Studios and Sales’ at Postmasters, New York in 2019; ‘Kin’ at Tanya Leighton, Berlin, and ‘Shadows of Forgotten Ancestors’ at ShanghART, Beijing, both in 2018.
-Diao was awarded the Grants to Artists Award for Visual Arts by the Foundation for Contemporary Arts, New York in 2015; the National Academy Award for Excellence in 2012; and the Guggenheim Fellowship for Creative Arts, US & Canada in 1973.
-His work is held in esteemed public collections including the Museum of Modern Art, New York; the Whitney Museum of American Art, New York; and the San Francisco Museum of Modern Art.
+Recent solo exhibitions include ‘Berlin Chair in Pieces’ at Postmasters, New York in 2022; ‘David Diao: Traces of Modernism’ at Gazelli Art House, London and ‘David Diao’ at ShangART, Singapore, both in 2021; ‘New Work’ at Office Baroque, Antwerp in 2020; ‘Studios and Sales’ at Postmasters, New York in 2019; ‘Kin’ at Tanya Leighton, Berlin, and ‘Shadows of Forgotten Ancestors’ at ShanghART, Beijing, both in 2018.

 He was awarded the Grants to Artists Award for Visual Arts by the Foundation for Contemporary Arts, New York in 2015; the National Academy Award for Excellence in 2012; and the Guggenheim Fellowship for Creative Arts, US & Canada in 1973.
 A two-volume monograph on his career was compiled by Stéphane Mroczkowski and Alexandra Pignol, and published in 2020 and 2021 by mare & martin.